 North Carolina law also prohibits any person carrying a gun, rifle, or pistol into any assembly where a fee has been charged for admission or into any establishment where alcoholic beverages are both sold and consumed.
 Again, the individuals exempted from carrying concealed weapons cited in paragraph III.
 A. of this publication are similarly exempted under this law.
-A concealed handgun permit does not allow a permittee to carry a weapon in these areas.
-The following are also included in this exemption:
+The following may also carry a firearm in these areas:

 - a.
 The owner or lessee of the premises or business; - b.
-A person participating in the event, if he/she is carrying a gun, rifle, or pistol with the permission of the owner, lessee, person, or organization sponsoring the event; and - c.
-A person registered or hired as a security guard by the owner, lessee, person, or organization sponsoring the event.
+A person participating in the event, if he/she is carrying a gun, rifle, or pistol with the permission of the owner, lessee, person, or organization sponsoring the event; - c.
+A person registered or hired as a security guard by the owner, lessee, person, or organization sponsoring the event; or - d.
+A person carrying a handgun if the person has a valid concealed handgun permit or is exempt from obtaining a permit pursuant to G.S. § 14-415.25.
+Note, however, this allowance does not allow a person to carry a handgun on any premises where the person in legal possession or control has posted a conspicuous notice prohibiting the carrying of a concealed handgun on the premises.

-N.C.
+NC.
 Gen. Stat. § 14-269.3.